A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 Make sure your website can be seen on whatever browser or device your visitors may be using.
 Different browsers will treat websites in different ways and different devices, such as mobile phones, will render your website differently.
 With the explosion in browsing on mobile devices you must make sure your website displays properly and provides a good viewing experience no matter the browser or device.

-Now that we have considered each of the main areas for redesigning your law firm website to generate leads, we need to give some consideration to how you are actually going to do it.
+Now that you have considered each of the main areas for redesigning your law firm website to generate leads, you need to consider to how you are actually going to do it.

 Getting a budget from your Executive Committee and employing a web design agency is rarely enough.